 When assessing a company's financial health, one crucial metric that investors often consider is Earnings Per Share (EPS).
 EPS provides valuable insights into a company's profitability by revealing how much profit is allocated to each outstanding share of common stock.
 So, what is EPS, its formula, and significance?
-Let's find out.
+Let's find out. .

 EPS is a financial ratio that goes beyond just looking at a company's overall earnings.
 It focuses on breaking down those earnings on a per-share basis, allowing you to understand the profitability associated with each individual share of common stock.
 In other words, EPS shows how much profit a company generates for each outstanding share.

 By calculating EPS, you can assess the company's profitability and evaluate its potential returns.
 This ratio enables you to compare companies within the same industry and determine which ones generate higher profits per share.
-A higher EPS indicates that a company utilizes its resources effectively to increase shareholder earnings.
+A higher EPS indicates that a company utilises its resources effectively to increase shareholder earnings.

 Now that you know what EPS is, let us see the formula used to derive it.
 The earnings per share formula is as follows: